deosjr/concurrentKanren/README.md

 ## Model

 In µKanren streams are either lists or functions of zero arguments (thunks): a function signals an immature stream.
-In concurrentKanren a stream consists of two channels: one signals more answers are requested from upstream, and one to return answers by.
+In concurrentKanren a stream consists of an unbuffered channel and a context.
 Streams are managed by goroutines, which need to be cleaned up by context cancellation when less answers are requested than are available.
 The implementation of `run` shows what this looks like in practise: